pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-set.md

 : New title of the task.

 `--bucketId [bucketId]`
 : ID of the bucket to move the task to.
+Specify either `bucketId` or `bucketName` when using `title`.

 `--bucketName [bucketName]`
 : Name of the bucket to move the task to.
 The bucket needs to exist in the selected plan.
+Specify either `bucketId` or `bucketName` when using `title`.

 `--planId [planId]`
-: ID of the plan to which the bucket belongs to.
-Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
+: ID of the plan to which the task belongs.
 Specify either `planId`, `planTitle`, or `rosterId` when using `bucketName`.

 `--planTitle [planTitle]`
-: Title of the plan to which the bucket belongs to.
-Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
-Specify either `planId` or `planTitle`, or `rosterId` when using `bucketName`.
+: Title of the plan to which the task belongs.
+Specify either `planId`, `planTitle`, or `rosterId` when using `bucketName`.

 `--rosterId [rosterId]`
-: ID of the Planner Roster to which the bucket belongs to.
-Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
+: ID of the Planner Roster to which the task belongs.
+Specify either `planId`, `planTitle`, or `rosterId` when using `bucketName`.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
 Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.